Quarry and fishing spots on guided walk & wade trips range from large migratory brown trout on their annual migrations from outside the park...

 Trout Lake is home to some of the largest trout in Yellowstone Park, and some of the best reflections when the wind is down.

 Late spring is also prime time on most lakes within Yellowstone Park.
 Those we guide on are mostly shallow and weedy, and home to special fish.
 Some lakes deep in the backcountry can produce giant brook trout at this time, while others that are only a couple miles from the road produce vast numbers of the rare and pretty Arctic grayling and plenty of gorgeous small cutthroats, as well.
-A wide range of tactics work on the grayling waters, ranging from fishing streamers under strike indicators to head-hunting for rising fish using Callibaetis or midge dry flies.
-We love the dry fly fishing, and so do most clients...
+Both cutthroats and grayling often eat dry flies.
 Finally, there's famous Trout Lake, home to some of the most-challenging and largest fish within Yellowstone Park.
-Even experts average only one or two fish per morning here, but you'll have the chance to sight-fish for some of the largest cutthroat trout in the region, and to see them ascend the spawning creek that feeds the lake, resembling salmon as they thrash up the rapids on this tiny stream.
+Even experts average only one or two fish per morning here, but you'll have the chance to sight-fish for some of the largest cutthroat trout in the region.
 Almost all of the lakes we fish at this time require at least short hikes, but these hikes are worth it for great scenery, great fishing, and lower crowds than can be found on the Firehole and even most stretches of the Gibbon.

 Large brook trout from "Lake X," a five-mile hike off the road requiring two stream crossings, and worth the effort.

 The early fishing on these rivers is rugged and only suited for fit anglers who don't mind beating themselves up a bit.
 The water's high, fast, deep, and dirty, just clear enough for the fish to find big nymphs and streamers.
-For these reasons, the fishing is totally unsuited to beginners, novices, and kids.
-Adult intermediates and up who aren't afraid of some skinned knees or falling in, though... they can tear it up.
+For these reasons, the fishing is totally unsuited to beginners, novices, and kids under age 13.
+Adult and teen intermediates and up who aren't afraid of beating themselves up a bit are a different matter.

 A switch flips in our region at some point in late June or early July.
-Beforehand, the most consistent walk & wade fisheries in the region are the headwaters of the Madison River system in Yellowstone Park and a few lakes, with the Yellowstone and Gardner Rivers either challenging and marginal or completely unfishable, depending on weather and water conditions.
-Afterwards, the action jumps north to the Yellowstone River and all its tributaries, big and small, inside and to a degree outside the park.
+Before, the most consistent fly fishing in Yellowstone is in the Madison drainage as described above.
+After, the fishing in the Madison basin crumbles and the good fishing moves north to the Yellowstone River and all its tributaries, big and small, inside and to a degree outside the park.
 Here it remains through early autumn, and in some areas all the way through the remainder of the Yellowstone Park season and even beyond.
 From early summer onward, we often don't go far before we start fishing or start hiking into our fishing spots on our walk & wade guide trips.
 In fact, some of our favorite fisheries during this period are within walking distance of our shop.

 Both half-day and full-day trips make sense in early summer.
 Generally speaking, we prefer full-day trips at this time except when kids or beginners are involved, because full-days give us more travel time, particularly hiking time to get away from roadside crowds.
 Early summer sees the best weather and the most consistent (though not necessarily the best) fishing of the season, so roadside crowds can be intense, particularly on gentle, famous streams.
 Did you notice I mentioned beginners a moment ago?
 Early summer is the best time of year for rookies to learn how to fly fish in Yellowstone Park.
 We have tons of walk-wade options for beginners available at this time.
 Check them out.